GeGe-K/A-Power-BI-Dashboard-Project/README.md

 ### Running the Analysis Scripts
 1. Ensure all required libraries are installed as per the Installation Instructions.
 2. Download and extract the dataset files from OneDrive and the remote database.
-3. Run the provided Python scripts provided in the jupiter notebook i.e the .ipynb file to perform data cleaning, analysis, saving the cleaned data for powerBI manipulation:
+3. Run the provided Python scripts in the Jupyter Notebook (i.e., the `.ipynb` file) to perform data cleaning and analysis, and save the cleaned data for Power BI manipulation.

 ## Data Schema
 **Orders Table**: Contains order details.
 - **Order_ID**: Unique identifier for each order.
 - **Product**: Name of the product.